ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

   avalanche transaction sign testsubnet --input-tx-filepath partiallySigned.txt
 ```

-Avalanche-CLI asks the user to use another ledger, ledger 1 in this case which contains the address
-`P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` to continue the signing process with `transaction
-sign` command.

 ## Gather Remaining Signatures and Issue the Subnet Deployment TX

 So far, one address has signed the Subnet deployment TX, but you need N signatures.
 Your Subnet has